Battle of Antipaxos: Battle

 Attacking near Antipaxos before the sunbreak, Doria divided the Christian fleet in three sections, with himself at the center with fourteen galleys, twelve to the left under his cousin Antonio Doria and twelve at the right under Strozzi, and ordered to envelope the enemy galleys with the comfort of their advantage in numbers. Çelebi took time to answer as he lacked visibility of what he was facing, but immediately formed up and fought on.
 The battle extended for three hours, with the Janissaries boarding the Christian galleys and capitalizing on the confusion of ships to compensate their disadvantage, with morning of day 23 came upon a still raging battle.
 The 71 year old Doria himself was wounded by shrapnel in his knee, but continued directing the battle while standing.

 The encounter was decided not by numbers, but technical superiority.
-The Christian ships was equipped with innovative stepped gun carriages which allowed to mount and dismount them along the ship easily.
+The Christian ships were equipped with innovative stepped gun carriages which allowed to mount and dismount them along the ship easily.
 By repositioning the galleys' artillery on the broadsides and firing unceasingly, especially from the Papal and Maltese squads in order to create a flanking, the battle turned towards their favor, inflicting great damage and sinking one of the Ottoman galleys.
-The surviving Janissaries eventually surrendered, throwing symbolically their swords to the sea so they could not be taken.
-The battle had resulted surprisingly bloody, as the Ottomans counted 2,500 dead and 800 prisioners wounded almost all, while the Christians lost 250 men and had over one thousand wounded, among them Andrea and Antonio Doria.
+The surviving Janissaries eventually surrendered, symbolically throwing their swords to the sea so they could not be taken.
+The battle was surprisingly bloody, as the Ottomans counted 2,500 dead and 800 prisoners wounded almost all, while the Christians lost 250 men and had over one thousand wounded, among them Andrea and Antonio Doria.

-The Christians repaired all of their sheeps in the coast of Paxos and returned to Messina with the captured fleet in tow.
+The Christians repaired all of their ships on the coast of Paxos and returned to Messina with the captured fleet in tow.
 Barbarossa later came with 135 galleys, but the opposition had vanished by then.

 Aftermath

-On August 11, Suleyman decided that Francis was either unable or unwilling to fulfill his part of the deal of invading Italy by both extremes, so he ordered the army, by then stationed in Ugento, to reembark and leave the Italian peninsula.
+On 11 August, Suleiman decided that Francis was either unable or unwilling to fulfil his part of the deal of invading Italy by both extremes, so he ordered the army, by then stationed in Ugento, to reembark and leave the Italian peninsula.
 Doria saw his opportunity and allowed the Ottoman fleet to capture a small ship carrying a false letter for Venetian admiral Girolamo Pesaro, in which he pretended they were secretly allied and advised him to attack the Turkish fleet on its way back to Valona.
-When Suleyman found about the letter's content, he immediately acted on his plans to attack Corfu, which was besieged on August 26.
+When Suleiman found about the letter's content, he immediately acted on his plans to attack Corfu, which was besieged on 26 August.